MikeAnast/h1ker/README.md

 </p>

 # AeroCMS
 Aero / AeroCMS is a simple and easy to use CMS (Content Management System) designed to create fast and powerful web applications.
-Aero is built with OOP (Object Oriented Programming) PHP which is known for fast website loading speeds (https://github.com/MegaTKC/AeroCMS).
+Aero is built with OOP (Object Oriented Programming) PHP which is known for fast website loading speeds, [AeroCMS](https://github.com/MegaTKC/AeroCMS).

 A web hackthebox-style challenge, try to find the flag.